dustinpfister/test_vjs/prototypes/js-javascript-example-mvp-little-city/README.md

 ### r4 - Problems collection started, new gameMod.update method

 I will want to have at least a few problems that will have a negative impact on population growth, as well as land value.
 This far I all ready have a kind of High Taxes problem, but now I want to have that as just one of a collection of problems.
 So in revision 4 I added a Problems collection in the game.js file.
+So the high taxes problem is now a single one of these items in the Problems collection, and while I was at it I started one additional problem that I have called jobs.
+The jobs problem like that of high taxes will have an impact on the exodus property of the popDelta object that I added in the last revision.